10 minutes Reading time

 20 pages Length

-Here is our Department Stores Market Report.
+Here is our Department Stores Industry Report.

 The report outlines the market and competitors within it, giving a greater understanding to industry leaders about where they measure up in this digital landscape.

-This latest report looks at the top websites within the Department Stores sector and analyses them to produce a data set that ranks the best performers against each other.
+This latest report looks at the top websites within the Department Stores market and analyses them to produce a data set that ranks the best performers against each other.
 The report gives a qualitative score on each brand’s performance individually across 9 key performance metrics.
 Some metrics such as Brand Reach Score, Link Authority & SEO visibility change every year which is why we recalculate them.

 We now only include data from the best performers in the industry in our sector reports.
 But don’t worry if you can’t see your company name, we source data across the whole industry to produce this report.
 We’ll be happy to send you through the data that includes your company if you request it.